Artur-lozovoi/academic-kickstart/content/author/admin/_index.md

 +++

 My name is Artur Lozovoi, I am a postdoctoral researcher in the group of Professor Carlos Meriles at the City College of New York.
 My current research interest lies in the field quantum physics of defects in diamonds.
-In particular, I am working on exploring the possibilities of using nitrogen vacancies and substitutonal nitrogen in diamond lattice as qubits for qunatum communication and computing.
+In particular, I explore the possibilities of using nitrogen vacancies and substitutonal nitrogen in diamond lattice as qubits for quantum communication and computing.